-Celebrated Bollywood actor, Tiger Shroff launched his own fitness and athleisure clothing brand called Prowl.
+Celebrated Bollywood actor Tiger Shroff launched his fitness and athleisure clothing brand, Prowl.
 Targeting the youth of the country, Prowl offers a combination of style and performance.
-He also then partnered with Curefit, a leading fitness brand in the country, to enhance Prowl’s visibility in the fitness circles of India.
-He was then actively involved in the promotions and has also co-created a fitness format exclusive to Curefit.
+He then partnered with Curefit, a leading fitness brand in the country, to enhance Prowl’s visibility in the fitness circles of India.
+He then actively participated in the promotions and co-created a fitness format exclusive to Curefit.

 Read More: E-commerce for Sports